josepablo134/TivaCTemplate/README.md

 This template has been tested with TivaC (TM4C1294NCPDT) along with driverlib from TI's TivaWare SDK.

-At the moment the template toolchain only supports linux OS.
+Recently updated and tested on TM4C123G succesfully.

+This template supports Linux and Windows.

 # Project structure